Jeffreyg2240/independent_study-java/entries/entry2.md

 # Entry 2: Java Game Mechanics

-## There are a lot of different Mechanics
+## There are a lot of different mechanics
-Th
+There are so many

+# Comming Soon...